hopdb/hopdb.github.io/src/commands/type.md

 **Supported key types**: none

-The `is` command checks if all of the provided key names are of a certain key type.
-If at least one key does not exist or is not the specified key type, then `false` is returned, otherwise `true` is returned.
+The `type` command retrieves the key type of a key.

 At least one key must be provided.
 A key type must also be provided.